ebinesh12/ebinesh12/README.md

 ## About me
 <!-- I'm a full stack developer. -->
 I'm a open-source development enthusiast.
-I like to work with Python, React, MongoDB, NodeJS and Firebase.
+I like to work with Python, React.

 ### "Until you find the solution, Don't stop coding"!